patrickrooneyphd/CEOPolitics/README.md

     4. Install requirements: ```$ pip install requirements.txt```
     5. Open devserver:```$ otree devserver```

 **To distribute this experiment on Heroku:**
-    1. Follow steps in 1. to ensure the demo works
+    1. Follow steps to demo the experiment to ensure the demo works
     2. Create user profile on [heroku.com](heroku.com)
     3. In the project's "Resources" tab, enable web and worker dynos
     4. For < ~10,000 users, provision Heroku Redis Premium-0, Heroku Postgres Hobby Basic